-- 7. A 4-H member is limited to one entry only in each project.
+- 5. All 4-H members showing livestock animals of any kind will be expected to check-in, confirm classes and pick up their exhibitor number on Sunday evening during livestock weigh-in between 6 p.m. and 8 p.m.
+This will ensure that we are able to post final class order first thing Wednesday morning and will help the show run more smoothly.
+Only scratches will be accepted after these hours and on the show date.
+No additional entries or class corrections will be accepted after Sunday evening's check-in. - 6.
+A 4-H member is limited to one entry only in each project.
 The exception to this rule would be Live Animal Shows.
 A member can enter animals into multiple animal classes, but only one animal per class.
 Example: A 4-H member may exhibit in the Junior Heifer Beef Class and the Senior Heifer Beef Class, but they cannot enter two Junior Heifer Beef animals in the Junior Heifer Beef class.
 Members are also limited to one animal per market class.
 Example: Members may show a market heifer and a market steer but cannot show two market steers (regardless of classes divided by weights).
-The two premium limits apply. - 8.
+The two premium limits apply. - 7.
 Families are responsible for bringing their own bedding (shavings, straw, etc.).
 Donated sawdust may or may not be available, but it is not promised.
 Please check with Extension Staff closer to show date for inquiries about donated bedding.
-All livestock exhibitors should be prepared to clean their area of shavings, sawdust, straw (all bedding) and waste at the end of the show. - 9.
+All livestock exhibitors should be prepared to clean their area of shavings, sawdust, straw (all bedding) and waste at the end of the show.

+- 8. Livestock members must designate during the fair entry process how many pens/stalls are needed.
+Please keep in mind that space is limited in barns, and we cannot guarantee that a stall/pen will be available for feed/equipment, etc. Swine/Sheep/Goat animals that can be housed together should do so.
+Final decisions regarding housing of animals and location of species will be made by Extension Staff and/or livestock superintendents in advance of move in day and should be followed with consideration to other exhibitors. - 6.
 All market steers, market heifers, market goats, and market sheep who are weighed in on the designated day will be eligible for and automatically entered the rate of gain contest.
-For prizes to be awarded in a species rate of gain category, there must be at least three animals. - 10.
-If a member won in a showmanship class in 2021, they will move up to the next class regardless of age.
-If a member won Senior Showmanship in 2021, they will continue to compete in that class.
-No one is required to sit out. - 11.
+For prizes to be awarded in a species rate of gain category, there must be at least three animals. - 7.
+If a member won in a showmanship class in 2022, they would move up to the next class regardless of age.
+If a member won Senior Showmanship in 2022, they would continue to compete in that class.
+No one is required to sit out. - 8.
 Youth interested in a Dog Obedience Contest are invited to participate in Bond County.
 See this show handbook for details.